Exploring Spectacular Northern Spain & Basque Country: My Best Bets

 One of the great pleasures of traveling is switching gears halfway through a trip—to zig when you planned to zag.
 Stay open to possibilities when you travel.
 Often, you’ll meet someone who’ll tell you about a must-see art museum that you’ve never heard of.

-On a recent trip to Porto, we were told about a special exhibition of the work of M. C. Escher.
+On a recent trip to Porto in Portugal, we were told about a special exhibition of the work of M. C. Escher.
 What a treat!
 We never would have known about it because of its location in an exhibition space rather than a museum.

-Gregg Simpson in an otpical illusion room at the Escher exhibition in Porto
+Artist & usual travel companion Gregg Simpson at the M. C. Escher special exhibition in Porto

 Chat with servers at dinner and strike up a conversation with other travelers you meet on the train or at your hotel.
 People love to share recommendations!